mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.loadbalancerip.md

 ## Remarks

-This feature depends on whether the underlying cloud-provider supports specifying the loadBalancerIP when a load balancer is created.
-This field will be ignored if the cloud-provider does not support the feature.
+This feature depends on whether the underlying cloud provider supports specifying the loadBalancerIP when a load balancer is created.
+This field will be ignored if the cloud provider does not support the feature.